ycj0123/VoxCentum-Training/README.md

 ## Offline Fearture Extracting

 You can choose to either extract features offline or do it while training (online).
+Note: Extracting offline doesn't seem to speed up training by a lot.

 ```bash=
 python feature_extraction.py  --raw_data /path/to/raw_data --meta_store_path manifest